shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Well,” Sui stared into the deer’s face.
 “I’ve never seen it do that before, but it’s possible.
 Some spell like Mold Earth or something.”

 “Well, deer?”
-Grar squeezed.
+Gra squeezed.

 The deer hung its head in defeat.
 A spark flowed up its antler.
-The ground shook, and Grar braced himself.
-The column of dirt Grar stood on rose 10ft into the air.
+The ground shook, and Gra braced himself.
+The column of dirt Gra stood on rose 10ft into the air.
 Under Sui, the ground dropped 10ft, putting him in a pit.

 “So it was you.
 Wow, that’s… useful.”
-Grar smiled.
+Gra smiled.
 “You can put me down now.”

 The ground shifted back to normal, shaking the ground as it went.